robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

 ### Arduino partitions

-I first had to learn how flashing an ESP worked.
+I had to learn how flashing an ESP worked.
 You have a set amount of flash storage on the device and several binaries that need placing at specific places in that storage.
 These are called partitions and one of the partitions tells the device where the other partitions are.

-When you compile with `arduino-cli` it creates two binaries `app.bin` and `app.partitions.bin`, the first is your compiled firmware, the second is the partitions you're going to use.
+When you compile with the IDE or `arduino-cli` it creates two binaries `app.bin` and `app.partitions.bin`, the first is your compiled firmware, the second is the partitions you're going to use.

-You can choose different partitions by passing `--build-property build.partitions=default`, where `default` is the partition scheme you want to use.
+You can choose different partitions by passing `--build-property build.partitions=scheme`, where `scheme` is the partition scheme you want to use.
 More on these below.
-You might want to have more space for your app, or a larger spiffs section.
+You might want to have more space for your app, or a larger spiffs section for example.

 The partitions table **must** be flashed at [0x8000](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/partition-tables.html) and be 0xC00 bytes long, where the other binaries go depends on which partition scheme you use.